1958 3¢ Brussels Exhibition Issue

 U.S. #1104 featured the first World’s Fair to be held after World War II – the Brussels Universal and International Exposition, held in Brussels, Belgium.
 The stamp displays a view of the U.S. Pavilion.
 The Fair was also the first during the Cold War era, and there was tension between the U.S. and Soviet Union groups.

-The most memorable display of the fair was the Atomium, a giant structure built to resemble the cell of an iron crystal magnified 165 billion times.
+The fair officially opened to the public on April 17, 1958.
+The most memorable display was the Atomium, a giant structure built to resemble the cell of an iron crystal magnified 165 billion times.
 It was made of nine connected metal spheres.
 The structure remains open to visitors.